flutter/website/src/release/breaking-changes/android-predictive-back.md

 ```

 ### `Form.canPop` and `Form.onPopInvoked`
-These replace parameters that corresponded with `WillPopScope` and now are used
+These two new parameters are based on `PopScope` and replace the deprecated
-with `PopScope` in the same was as above.
+`Form.onWillPop` parameter.
+They are used with `PopScope` in the same way as
+above.

 ```dart
 Form(